-Piketty and Saez, this volume).
-Therefore, the dramatic climb in Canadian top reported incomes is unlikely to have been induced by changes in Canadian tax rates.
-If, as tentatively argued previously, some of the surge in Canadian top incomes is due to brain drain threats (or there is some other association with U.S. factors), it must be the case that the surge in top U.S. wage incomes is real and not entirely due to changes in the way U.S. incomes are reported for tax purposes.
+as Figures 3 and 4 indicate, the dramatic increase in top income were concentrated in the top percentile.39 As a result, it is less likely that there have been drastic shifts in the way incomes are reported on personal tax returns due to changes in the tax law.
+Therefore, the dramatic surge in Canadian top reported incomes is more likely to be real and unlikely to be only the consequence of changes in tax reporting behavior.40 If, as tentatively argued in the previous section, some of the surge in Canadian top incomes is due to brain drain threats, it must be the case that the surge in top U.S. wage incomes is real and not entirely due to changes in the way incomes are reported for tax purposes.
 Otherwise, those changes in the United States could not have increased incentives for Canadian top earners to move to the United States.
+It is important to note, however, that our results are not contradictory with the supply side explanation stating that real changes in top incomes in the United States have been driven by reductions in top marginal income tax rates.